 - CON: Tolerance of immigrants varies

 Although Batswana are generally friendly and welcoming, foreigners have mixed experiences.
-Those from the US and the UK may have more positive experiences than expats from other African nations who have reported feeling like, and being seen as, outsiders.
+Those from the US and the UK may have more positive experiences than expats from other African nations who have reported feeling treated as, and being seen as, outsiders.

 Lifestyle and things to do in Botswana